junxit/us-congress-bills-117/bill.md

   >
   > - **(a)** *Definitions* In this section—
   >   - **(1)** the term Clearinghouse means the Clearinghouse on Safety and Security Best Practices for Faith-Based Organizations and Houses of Worship established under subsection (b)(1);
-  >   - **(2)** the term faith-based organization means a group, center, or nongovernmental organization at risk because of religious, ideological, or spiritual beliefs; and
   >   - **(2)** the term faith-based organization means a group, center, or nongovernmental organization with a religious, ideological, or spiritual motivation, character, affiliation, or purpose;
-  >   - **(3)** the term house of worship means a place or building, including synagogues, mosques, temples, and churches, in which congregants practice their religious or spiritual beliefs.; and
+  >   - **(3)** the term house of worship means a place or building, including synagogues, mosques, temples, and churches, in which congregants practice their religious or spiritual beliefs; and
   >   - **(4)** the term safety and security, for the purpose of the Clearinghouse, means prevention of, protection against, or recovery from threats, including manmade disasters, natural disasters, or violent attacks.
   > - **(b)** *Establishment*
   >   - **(1)** *In general* Not later than 270 days after the date of enactment of the Pray Safe Act, the Secretary, in consultation with the Attorney General, the Executive Director of the White House Office of Faith-Based and Neighborhood Partnerships, and the head of any other agency that the Secretary determines appropriate, shall establish a Federal Clearinghouse on Safety and Security Best Practices for Faith-Based Organizations and Houses of Worship within the Department.